Want better floors without tearing out what’s already there?

 Yes, as long as the old vinyl is level, dry, and firmly attached.
 Check for soft spots or signs of moisture before installing the new vinyl plank flooring.

 Only if the old planks are glued down and stable.
 If the old floor is a floating system, you should remove it.
-Floating LVP should not go over another floating floor because it can move or shift.
+A floating LVP should not go over another floating floor because it can move or shift.

 You can install LVP, LVT, engineered wood, or tile over vinyl if the surface is clean and solid.
 Avoid using carpet or floating laminate over vinyl, especially if the vinyl itself is floating or in poor condition.